keybase/client/shared/constants/README.md

 and that needs a representation, so we'd just have to remake something like our actions anyways.
 The other use case is for a general 'event emitter' pattern.
 These actions shouldn't produce any direct reducer changes.

+In the new system the only action creators should be fired from the zustand stores or from the electron bridge